netgroup-polito/frog4-openstack-do/README_OPENSTACK.md

 ### Prototype configuration (compute node only)

+#### WARNING: Now perform the following commands ONLY if you plan to use Opendaylight as network controller rather than ONOS (because ONOS will take care of this operations based on your graph.
+Example: gre-endpoint on the br-ex):

 - Configure the external bridge

     - Add an L2 bridge that manage the exit traffic (it is necessary to deliver the traffic coming from the internet to the NF-FG graph of the correct user, which happens when multiple users are connected to your compute node):

             sudo ovs-vsctl add-br br-ex